nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   specifying any tags after it.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-When an `Item` is involved in an order, you cannot edit its `Item Name`, `Description`, `Sell Price`, `Cost Price`, and `Tag`.
-You can only edit its `Quantity` to allow for restock.
+When an `Item` is involved in an order, you cannot edit its `Item Name`, `Sell Price`, and `Cost Price`.
+You can only edit its `Quantity`, `Description`, `Tag`.
 </div>

 Examples:

-* Executing `editi 1 i/Table q/200 d/Metal Table t/Fragile` to our sample data will edit the item name, quantity,
-  description and tag of the 1st item, which was `Chair`, to be `Table`, `200`, `Metal Table` and `Fragile` respectively.
+* When you enter `editi 1 i/Table q/200 d/Metal Table t/Fragile` to our sample data, TrackO will edit the item name, quantity, description and tag of the 1st item, which was `Chair`, to be `Table`, `200`, `Metal Table` and `Fragile` respectively.

   <img src="./images/user-guide/EditiExample1.png" alt="EditiExample1">

-* Executing `editi 1 t/` removes the tags of the item at index 1.
+* When you enter `editi 1 t/`, TrackO removes the tags of the item at index 1.

   <img src="./images/user-guide/EditiExample2.png" alt="EditiExample2">